AllAroundD/trillo/README.md

 ## Description

 This is a site for a fictional company, featuring flexbox.
+This was part of the Advanced CSS and Sass course by Jonas Schmedtman.

 <a id='toc-install'></a>